AngleProtocol/angle-docs/new-module/flash-loans.md

 ## What are flash loans?

 They are a type of loans that allow to borrow and repay tokens in one transaction.
-By doing so, the entity taking out the loan can do so without putting down any collateral, as the lender is guaranteed to be paid back if the transaction is executed.
+Thanks to that, the entity taking out the loan don't need to put down any collateral, as the lender is guaranteed to be paid back if the transaction is executed.
+This also allows them to borrow/mint huge amounts of agTokens through flash-loans.

 ## Flash loans with agTokens